Dogude/How-to-Win32/README.md

-## Calling System Level Functions from scripting Languages
+## Calling System Level Functions from various Languages
-These are experiments about calling low level system functions from Powershell, Lua, Python
+These are experiments about calling low level system functions